 The Morrison Bar and Oyster Room

 Next time you’re at this large but welcoming space on George Street in the CBD, add a side of Sean Connelly’s thrice-cooked duck-fat chips to your oyster order.
-The fire at [The Morrison Bar and Oyster Room is toasty and the craft beer selection covers all bases, featuring popular brews including White Rabbit Dark Ale, Young Henrys Natural Lager and James Squire Porter.
+The fire at The Morrison Bar and Oyster Room is toasty and the craft beer selection covers all bases, featuring popular brews from James Squire and Young Henrys.

 The Bucket List

 This time of year Bondi transforms into a winter oasis without the summer hoards.
 When the sea is angry, The Bucket List in Bondi Pavilion calls.
 Head in for a serve of hot chips, or hand-cut sweet potato wedges with tahini yogurt, za’atar and shallots if you’re feeling fancy, grab a beer and snuggle up by the fireplace.

 If you’re looking for the ultimate winter comfort food, you can’t go past curry and chips enjoyed fireside at the unashamedly dingy (but legendary) Cricketers Arms.
 The Surry Hills institution embraces all kinds of drinkers and diners.
 At the bar you’ll find a reliable range of local and imported beers, and further chip options include Tuscan potato chips with aioli, polenta chips with roasted garlic aioli and classic hand-cut chips.